vagetablechicken/HybridSQL-docs/hybridse/language_guide/udf/Files/udfs_8h.md

 **Description**:

 Used by feature zero, split string by delimeter and then split each segment as kv pair, then add each value to output list.
 Null and illegal segments are skipped.

 **Supported Types**:

-* [string, string, string]
+* [`string`, `string`, `string`]

 ### function fz_top1_ratio